Chameleon87/firstGUI/README.md

 # firstGUI
-Was going to create a type of Address Book, still deciding on where to go with it  .
+Was going to create a type of Address Book, still deciding on where to go with it.